wp-plugins/addthis/readme.txt

 == PHP Version ==

-PHP 5 is required.
-Sorry for the inconvenience!
+PHP 5+ is preferred; PHP 4 is supported.